 What about the people who see activists as pests?

 They won't see us as pests unless we have been carelessly obnoxious about our freedom message or unless they see Jesus himself as a pest now that they understand what he said.

 Jesus had an agenda, and he pushed it.
 He was on a freedom campaign, constantly talking about the new state of things, a new era of freedom under the direct reign of God.
 He kept calling people to "follow him" into this new world.
 Jesus pestered the religious establishment and finally confronted it in its power center, the Temple in Jerusalem (Matthew 21.12-13).

 The establishment had authorized certain foreign exchange clerks and some sellers of sacrificial animals to conduct their business in the prime location for it, an outer section of the Temple.
-This happened to be the only section where foreigners could pray without being executed for trespassing.
+This outer area happened to be the only section of the Temple where foreigners could pray without being executed for trespassing.
 Since the prayers of foreigners in the Temple had always been a main aim of everything God wanted to do through his Temple and his special nation, the religious establishment lost all moral credibility when it issued permits for business to be carried on there.